A Broader View of Thompson Sampling: Preliminaries

-\item Reward (in the MDP): the expected reward of arm $A_t$ under $\pi_t$. \end{itemize} Note that the next potential reward vector is drawn from the posterior predictive distribution, so the system can evolve forward as a Markov chain without knowing which $\theta$ was drawn and fixed at the very beginning.
-This MDP formulation provides a natural framework for analyzing Bayesian bandit algorithms directly, without resorting to frequentist analysis followed by integration over the prior.
-We adopt this formulation and focus on stationary Markov policies, where the current state $\pi_t$ determines the distribution of the next action $A_t$ in a time-invariant manner.
+The Bayesian stochastic bandit can be viewed as an MDP \citep{gittins1979bandit}; see \citet{ghavamzadeh2015bayesian} for an illustrative example.
+The MDP formulation is as follows: \begin{itemize} \item State: current belief $\pi_t$. \item Action: arm pulled $A_t$. \item Transition: updating $\pi_t$ to $\pi_{t+1}$ after observing the $A_t$-th entry of $R_t\sim P_{\theta''}$ where $\theta''\sim\pi_t$. \item MDP reward: expected next-round reward $\E_{\pi_t}R_{A_t,t}$. \end{itemize} Note that the next potential reward vector is drawn from the posterior predictive distribution ($R_t\sim P_{\theta''}$, $\theta''\sim\pi_t$), so the system can evolve forward without knowing which $\theta$ was drawn and fixed at the beginning.
+This MDP view provides a natural framework for analyzing Bayesian bandit algorithms directly, without resorting to frequentist analysis followed by integration over the prior.
+We adopt this view in our analysis, and our analysis is entirely Bayesian.